copocaneta/nestjs-projects/nest-rest-api-items-api/README.md

   import { MongooseModule } from '@nestjs/mongoose';
   ```

-- We create a directory named `config` and inside this directory we create a `key.ts`, we place this inside our `key.ts` file:
+- We create a directory named `config` and inside this directory we create a `keys.ts`, we place this inside our `keys.ts` file:

   ```js
   export default {